ozzie-lam/rebyte-docs/overview/understanding-rebyte-architecture.md

 <figure><img src="../.gitbook/assets/2.png" alt=""><figcaption></figcaption></figure>

-* Agent is a piece of sequential actions that can be executed on the LLM serverless runtime.
+* Tool is a piece of sequential actions that can be executed on the LLM serverless runtime.
 It is the core building block of ReByte, and the main way for end users to create their own tools.
-Rebyte provides a GUI builder for end users to create/edit their own LLM agents.
+Rebyte provides a GUI builder for end users to create/edit their own LLM tools.
 Rebyte provides a list of pre-built actions for common use cases, also private SDK for _software engineer_ to build their own actions, and seamlessly integrate with the agent builder.
 Pre-built actions includes:
   * LLM Actions
     * Language Model Completion Interface
     * Language Model Chat Interface